WonderCon Anaheim 13th Annual Masquerade

 - Best Workmanship

 - Most Humorous

-Frank & Son Collectible Show of the City of Industry, California, “the first and last stop for all your collectible needs” will present a $500 cash prize to the entry they deem as the audience favorite (so be sure to applaud your favorites!).
+Frank & Son Collectible Show of the City of Industry, California, “The first and last stop for ALL your collectible needs”, will present a generous $500 cash prize to the costume entry they deem to be the audience favorite!